sermomon/DASexplorer/README.md

 ## Citation

-If you use DAS Explorer in your research, please cite:
+If you use DASexplorer in your research, please cite:

 ```bibtex
 @article{morellmonzo2025dasexplorer,